 The industry categorizes its participants in different ways – value investor, growth investor, GARP investor, etc. Little attention however is paid to this rare and overlooked breed – the Do Not Disturb investor.
-If you’re new to this term, here are the characteristics of a Do Not Disturb (DND) and what they may be missing out on.
+If you’re new to this term, here are the characteristics of a Do Not Disturb (DND) and why being a DND is riskier than you think!

 Here are the typical characteristics of a DND:

-- Wants good results but doesn’t want to invest the time
+- Wants good financial results but doesn’t want to invest in risky assets

-- Doesn’t care about investing or cares only marginally
+- Doesn’t care about investing or doesn’t have the time for it

 - Pays no attention to tax implications other than to pay taxes when dues

 Consequently, DND investors will typically believe that there is no value in actively managing their own money and this attitude can lead to opinions such as: